LabRat Run 2019

 Day 11: Ride to Black Lake

 We cross a narrow strait linking the Khoton with its “sister” lake called Khurgan and ride along the latter enjoying views of the snow-capped ridge that marks the borderline with China and the pretty woods at its foot.
 Our camp tonight will be at another highland lake with the snow-capped Mt.
 Tsengel as the backdrop.

 Day 12: Ride to Sagsay Town

 Ride north-east enjoying views of the 3943m Mt.
 Tsengel.
-Its rugged foothills and grassy slopes are a perfect grazing for yaks and sheep of which you will see hundreds along the way.
+Its rugged foothills and grassy slopes are perfect grazings for yaks and sheep of which you will see hundreds along the way.
 The morning riding is easy with a general downward inclination.
-Then after lunch we climb to the top of a dry ridge at 2660m followed by a 15km fast downhill to our next campsite amidst the semi-desert landscape.
+Then after lunch, we climb to the top of a dry ridge at 2660m followed by a 15km fast downhill to our next campsite amidst the semi-desert landscape.

 Day 13: Return to civilization

 The last 35km to Olgiy town are rather uneventful.
 The tour’s last challenge will be climbing 400m in 8km.
-A descent on a dusty road will bring us to the edge of the capital of the westernmost province and to a cozy hotel just in time for a shower and beers to celebrate the end to the cycling adventure.
+Descending on a dusty road will bring us to the edge of the capital of the westernmost province and to a cosy hotel just in time for a shower and beers to celebrate the end to the cycling adventure.
 Tonight you will have a chance to enjoy some Kazakh songs and music and traditional delicacies.

 Day 14: Fly back to Ulaanbaatar

 Transfer to Olgiy airport and fly back to UB.
 Upon arrival transfer to your hotel.
 Rest until we gather for a farewell dinner.